MicrosoftDocs/cpp-docs.tr-tr/docs/data/oledb/irowsetcreatorimpl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Ayrıca, `IRowsetCreatorImpl::SetSite` OLE DB `DBPROPCANSCROLLBACKWARDS DBPROPCANFETCHBACKWARDS` özellikleri etkinleştirilir.
+Ayrıca, `IRowsetCreatorImpl::SetSite` OLE DB `DBPROPCANSCROLLBACKWARDS DBPROPCANFETCHBACKWARDS` özelliklerini de sunar.

 ## <a name="see-also"></a>Ayrıca bkz.